xmonader/nim-configparser/README.md

 ```
 Here we return the populated `ini` object.

+# Thanks
+To you for taking the time to read the tutorial and thanks to everyone at #nim on gitter for their valuable reviews.
 Feel free to send me PRs to make this tutorial/library better :)